Saturday, June 15th 2013 by Michael Freeman

 60 Seconds Trading – Risk Factor 2 Trading on a short-time frame doesn’t allow a trader to apply Fundamental Analysis or use Market Related Indicators for a price trend as it would be beyond impossible to predict a trend associated with anything from the “Macro” over 1 minute time frame.
 Keep in mind that with most brokers you can switch the asset’s expiration from 1 hour all the way up to 1 month or even a year at a time.
 The longer you hold the asset for, the easier it becomes to identify a trend from the markets and associating your Fundamental Analysis research with the price movements displayed on the graph.

 60 Seconds Conclusion

 Over All my conclusion in regards to the 60 Seconds Feature is that it’s too risky, and can be easily classified as gambling.
-I don’t recommend using the Ioption Rapid Fire Strategy and instead I recommend focusing on an hourly+ binary options strategy such as the Double Profit BO Strategy with Candle-Sticks Charts and Correlation Analysis which also works great on hourly expiry trades!
+I don’t recommend using the Ioption Rapid Fire Trading Pattern and instead I recommend focusing on an hourly+ binary options trading pattern such as the Double Profit BO Trading Pattern with Candle-Sticks Charts and Correlation Analysis which also works great on hourly expiry trades!